14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 > Very happy to have been able to share 3 dreams of black as a [open source project](https://github.com/dataarts/3-dreams-of-black).

 Some pretty impressive experiments were shown, among them the experimental site for the “Gravity” movie.
 The way how WebGL is entering the Virtual Reality field is very exciting.
+[WebVR](http://webvr.info/) is the api for virtual reality on the web.

 Mr.Doob (Ricardo) was also proud to show a new [open-source Three.js editor](http://threejs.org/editor/) that he has been working on and that will allow you to work with WebGl 3D graphics in the browser and get a nice copy-and-paste code output.

 ## Where we’re going we don’t need roads
 **David Navarro ([@davidnavarro](http://twitter.com/davidnavarro)) & Claudio Guglieri ([@claudioguglieri](http://twitter.com/claudioguglieri))**

 This presentation was the most impressive and unconventional one of the event.

 It started with a great mashup video of famous movies that have been giving their take or influencing design interface.